balayyar48-create/Syntecxhub_Hand_Gesture_Recognition/README.md

-# Syntecxhub_Hand_Gesture_Recognition
-• Developed a real-time Hand Gesture Recognition system using Python, OpenCV, and MediaPipe. • Implemented hand landmark detection and gesture classification using webcam input. • Built interactive gesture-based controls as a computer vision application.
+# Hand Gesture Recognition using MediaPipe

+This project detects hand gestures in real time using a webcam.
+It uses MediaPipe for hand landmark detection and OpenCV for video processing.

+## Features
+- Real-time hand tracking
+- Detects gestures:
+  - Open Palm
+  - Fist
+  - Thumbs Up

+## Technologies Used
+- Python
+- OpenCV
+- MediaPipe

+## How to Run
+1. Install dependencies:
+   pip install opencv-python mediapipe

+2. Run the program:
+   python hand_gesture.py